VRHIKKY/VketCloudSDK_Documents/docs/ExternalAPI/JsVal.en.md

 ### makeJsBool()

+`JsVal makeJsBool();`

-Returns a JsVal instance expressing a JS Boolean, which is initialized by the bool value in argument.
+Returns a JsVal instance expressing a JS Boolean.
+The initial value is false.

 ### makeJsBoolFrom()